juadiegaitan/waldronlab.github.io/usegit.md

 Git is a popular and powerful tool for software development and reproducible research.

-Learning `Git` can be a bit of a challenge.
+Learning `Git` can be a bit of a challenge (thank you XKCD):

+![Github comic][]

-There are several online tutorials that show you how to get started using `Git`.
+Fortunately, there are good online tutorials that show you how to get started using `Git`.
+Even for the (majority of?) people who use it like in this comic, it's still pretty useful.

 ### YouTube video

-For a quick way to get started, have a look at the tutorial on [YouTube][]:
+For a quick way to get started using Github from within RStudio, here is a tutorial on YouTube:

 * [GitHub in RStudio][]